preloader

 3. Validate your mocks

-Now it’s time to validate that mock publication of messages on the connected broker is correct.
-In a real world scenario this mean developing a consuming script or application that connects to the topic where Microcks is publishing messages.
+Now it’s time to validate that the mock publication of messages on the connected broker is correct.
+In a real-world scenario, this means developing a consuming script or application that connects to the topic where Microcks is publishing messages.

 Follow the following steps to retrieve it, install dependencies and check the Microcks mocks: